Orange and Ginger

 - 2 cups powdered sugar

-- Transfer batter to prepared Bundt pan and spread into an even layer.
+Transfer batter to prepared Bundt pan and spread into an even layer.
 Bake until top is golden brown and toothpick comes out clean, about 45-55 minutes.
 Remove pan from oven and transfer to a wire rack for 20 minutes.
 Reverse pan on a wire rack and remove cake.
 Allow cake to completely cool.
 Meanwhile, in a medium bowl, whisk together orange juice, milk, turmeric and powdered sugar.
+(If glaze is too thin, add additional powdered sugar by ¼ cup increments until desired thickness is reached).